taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Iri clinging invisibly to the ceiling of the command deck.

 Iri: *"I'm trying to figure out where we are..."*

+Below Iri, Peacekeepers stand at workstations that look like mega-industrial versions of the **INFO-SPHERE** desk we saw Iúna using back in 2066.